 Changing the control settings...

-If you need to adjust temperatures in the refrigerator or freezer, use the settings listed in the chart below.
+If you need to adjust temperatures in refrigerator or freezer, use the settings listed in the chart below.

-- Adjust the Temperature Control first.

-- Wait at least 24 hours between adjustments.

-- Then adjust the Air Control, if needed
+- Adjust the Refrigerator Control first. - Wait at least 24 hours between adjustments. - Then adjust the Freezer Control, if needed.